eficode-academy/artifactory-katas/gradle_remote_and_artifactory_plugin/README.md

 ## Exercise

 1. Create a remote repository with the Artifactory UI.
-Name it `$USERNAME-jcenter-remote-repo` so it's unique to you and can be deleted afterwards.
+Name it `$USERNAME-jcenter-remote` so it's unique to you and can be deleted afterwards.
 It should be of package type `Gradle` and should proxy `https://jcenter.bintray.com`
 1. Add the plugin declaration and Artifactory configuration to `build.gradle`

     **Hint:** Artifactory can generate most of the configuration for you.
 In the UI, visit your repository and click `Set Me Up` in the upper right corner.
 Type your password to insert your credentials, and then hit `Generate Gradle Settings`.
 You don't have to change any of the default values.